-I was first introduced to resistance bands early in my teaching career in the 1990’s.
+I was first introduced to resistance bands early in my teaching career in the 1990s.
 This long piece of elastic was recommended as a portable and effective form of resistance training.
-Having only used weights for resistance training, this concept intriged me, only to be quickly disappointed.
+Having only used weights for resistance training, this concept intrigued me, only to be quickly disappointed.

-Although the workshop presenter was very engaging and informative, I was frustrated as to how to anchor the bands and then perform the exercise.
-In addition to this, to add resistance, I had to either wrap the elastic band around my hand (thus reducing circulation to my fingers) or to grab and hold it firmly further down the band.
-This process was annoyingly repeated every time I performed an exercise – anchor, perhaps try another anchor, set up exercise, maybe anchor again, add resistance, lose circluation and then move…
+Although the workshop presenter was very engaging and informative, I was frustrated about how to anchor the bands and perform the exercise.
+In addition, to add resistance, I had to wrap the elastic band around my hand either (thus reducing circulation to my fingers) or grab and hold it firmly further down the band.
+This process was annoyingly repeated every time I performed an exercise – anchor, perhaps try another anchor, set up exercise, maybe anchor again, add resistance, lose circulation and then move…

-Often the positions were complicated and awkward and left me annoyed, fustrated and losing interest fast.
+Often the positions were complicated and awkward, leaving me frustrated and losing interest quickly.

 When tubing with handles came onto the market, I discovered the new version that was even worse than the original!

 In my opinion, the handles reduced the exercise options even further.
-I avoided anything to do with resistance bands after that.
-I chose to stick with what worked really well for me which was weights and body weight training, and subsequently my clients.
+As a result, I avoided anything to do with resistance bands after that.
+Instead, I chose to stick with what worked well for me: weights and bodyweight training, and subsequently, my clients.

-Some time later, a flyer came across my desk (when I was group fitness coordinator) advertising tubing attached to a stick!
-I thought ‘Oh my God!
-Just when I believed it couldn’t get any worse… it has morphed even further and turned into a comedy!
+Sometime later, a flyer came across my desk (when I was group fitness coordinator) advertising tubing attached to a stick!
+I thought, ‘Oh my God!
+Just when I believed it couldn’t get any worse… it morphed even further and turned into a comedy!
 What a ridiculously ineffective tool.
-NO THANK YOU’
+NO, THANK YOU!

 The flyer went straight into the bin.

 In 2006 the YMCA had a conference that included education for group fitness instructors.
 I was invited to work on an expo stand for a music company.
-Whenever the education sessions were in progress, I would walk around and check out the other stands and lo and behold, there was that stick with the two rubber bands.
-I tried to avoid eye contact and quickly scurry away, but the woman who was working at the stand knew me and called me over.
-Trying to avoid appearing impolite, I walked over (mentally working out how I could get away).
-She asked me if I had used one of these tools before and I ungraciously said no. I knew what was coming next… “Why don’t you try it out?”
-My strategy was simple, get this over with and then be done with it!
+Whenever the education sessions were in progress, I would walk around and check out the other stands; low and behold, there was that stick with the two rubber bands.
+I tried to avoid eye contact and quickly hurried away, but the woman at the stand knew me and called me over.
+Trying to prevent appearing impolite, I walked over (mentally working out how to get away).
+She asked me if I had used one of these tools before, and I ungraciously said no. I knew what was coming next… “Why don’t you try it out?”
+My strategy was simple, get this over and then be done with it!

 She placed the stick in my hands and asked me to put the tubing loops around my feet.
-Having done so, I stood up and waited recluntantly for further instruction.
-Now I was to step forward into a split stance and perform a split squat, whilst holding the stick on my shoulders.
+Having done so, I stood up and waited reluctantly for further instruction.
+Now I was to step forward into a split stance and perform a split squat whilst holding the stick on my shoulders.

-I felt my body respond to the bands pulling in different directions.
-I felt my abdominals respond in a way I had never felt with this exercise before.
-My body wanted to stay upright and my mind immediately thought of how this would be a corrective teaching tool.
-As I performed several repetitions, I realised that there were more muscles being used than I had experienced before with weights for this particular exercise.
+Immediately I felt my body respond to the bands pulling in different directions.
+My abdominals responded in a way I had never felt with this exercise before.
+My body wanted to stay upright, and my mind immediately thought of how this would be a corrective teaching tool.
+As I performed several repetitions, I realised that more muscles were being used than I had experienced before with weights for this particular exercise.

 ‘What else can I do with this thing’?
-I asked excitedly, in spite of my initial reservations and the instructor proceeded to demonstrate a range of standing, kneeling and abdominal exercises.
+I asked excitedly, despite my initial reservations, and the instructor proceeded to demonstrate a range of standing, kneeling and abdominal exercises.

 I WAS SOLD!

-This was so versatile and the options appeared endless.
-I could do all the traditional weighted exercises and then add resistance to other exercises, that were often difficult to intensify in a group exercise class.
+This was so versatile, and the options appeared endless.
+For example, I could do all the traditional weighted exercises and then add resistance to other movements that were often difficult to intensify in a group exercise class.

-I was blown away – firstly by the versatility and effectiveness of the tool and secondly, how the resistance bands could actually provide a challenging workout.
-I realised how silly I had been to jump to conclusions about this tool from my limited experience with resistance bands.
-I had always thought that weights were the answer for muscle overload and was now experiencing an epiphany as to how resistance tubing could be effective, especially when attached to a stick.
+I was blown away – firstly, by the versatility and effectiveness of the tool and secondly, by how the resistance bands could provide a challenging workout—realising how silly I had been to jump to conclusions about this tool from my limited experience with resistance bands.
+I had always thought weights were the answer for muscle overload and was now experiencing an epiphany about how resistance tubing could be effective, especially when attached to a stick.

-I walked away from that YMCA convention with an order for 20 Gymsticks and introduced it to my instructor team.
-That was 11 years ago and it is still my favourite class format and go-to workout when I am exercising on my own.
-I have a very low boredome tollerance and the Gymstick provides an endless number of exercises, which challenge my full body strength, endurance as well as balance and coordination.
-I am able to add or reduce resistance to suit my needs and now teaching five regular classes per week.
-I love the constant surprised look that people have when they use the Gymstick for the first time.
-Many participants have bought their own Gymstick for exercising at home or to take on holiday.
-Knowing that they are continuing with exercise outside of the gym, makes me feel fufilled as an instructor.
+Walking away from that YMCA convention with an order for 20 Gymsticks, I introduced it to my instructor team.
+That was many years ago, and it is still my favourite class format and go-to workout when I am exercising on my own.
+Having a very low boredom tolerance, the Gymstick provides endless exercises that challenge my total body strength, endurance, balance, and coordination.
+I can add or reduce resistance to suit my needs, and I teach five regular weekly classes.
+I love the constantly surprised look that people have when they use the Gymstick for the first time.
+Many participants have bought their Gymstick to exercise at home or take on holiday.
+Knowing that they are continuing with exercise outside the gym makes me feel fulfilled as an instructor.

-I am so glad that I was trapped into a situation where I had to use the Gymstick.
+So glad that I was trapped in a situation where I had to use the Gymstick.
 I am mindful of my arrogance around what I think I know and now give new things a go before forming an opinion.
-I love the Gymstick and I hope you will check it out for yourself.
+I love the Gymstick, and I hope you will check it out.